 So for these it is a good idea to look at sample answers and models.
-We have many on this site and you can check them out here:
+We have many on this site which you can go to from the navigation menu.

 Now it is time to delve deeper into the specific strategies of how to answer specific question types for all modules of the test: speaking, writing, listening and reading.